 That’s how most people feel anyway.
 I don’t necessarily agree with that because people ALWAYS have time to do the things that are important to them.
 When people tell you they don’t have time for something, it’s because that activity is not truly important to them.

 Some folks are definitely more disciplined with their time than others are.
 I’ve found that it’s the people who manage their time the best that do the best in our industry.
 Typically, the BUSIEST people are the ones who do well with the business.
 Busy people get things done!
 Show me someone with a lot of free time and I can show you a lazy, broke, retired, or unsuccessful person.

 Now, when it comes to building a large and successful MLM Business it doesn’t have to take over your life, if you know how to work smart.
-But, you do need to set aside some time (at least 60 to 90-minutes) every single day to build your business, no matter what.
+But, you do need to set aside some time (at 1-2 hours) every single day to build your business, no matter what.